statofu/statofu-blog/20230513/README.md

 ## Another way of state management

 Having analyzed the problems, it's time to explore another way of state management, which also means to think about how to design another library of state management that well handles the two problems above.
-Although the two ideas metioned above of solving the predictability problem are both workable, I would, in persuit of simplicity, pick up the idea of eliminating side effects of state-changing functions thoroughly here for now.
+Although the two ideas metioned above of solving the predictability problem are both workable, I would, in persuit of simplicity, pick up the idea of eliminating side effects of state-changing functions thoroughly here for the first trial.

 For one-state changes, a pure function that processes old one state to return new one state can be used: